djperrone/clam_visual3d/README.md

 - When in the visualization, use wasd to move the camera forward, backwards, left, and right
 - To move the camera up and down use shift and the space bar, respectively
 - Use the mouse to rotate the camera
 - The left ctrl key is used to switch between interface modes.
-One mode allows the camera to move around, the other mode locks the camera and allows the user to interact with the ui
+One mode allows the camera to move around, the other mode locks the camera and allows the user to interact with the sidebar ui
+- `~` opens in-game menu

 ## Features
 - Allows the user to walk through the tree built by clam.